ChickenProp/chickenprop.github.com/drafts/variadic-hm.md

 > Most importantly, since their system does not support first-class polymorphic functions, they are unable to type many of the definitions of variable-arity functions, such as *map* or *fold*.
 Additionally, their system requires full type inference to avoid exposing users to the underlying details of row types, ...

-I don't understand this first one: `map` is explicitly given as an example, with type
+I don't understand this first one: `map` is explicitly given as an example, with type[^type-edit]

 <div>
 \[ (\mathit{pre} · ((γ∘δ) → α) :: (γ ∘ (\underline{\mathtt{list}}\ δ)))
 → \mathtt{list}\ α \]
 </div>

-But this might help illustrate the second problem, which I think is saying: type annotations are complicated, users won't want to deal with them.
+[^type-edit]:
 <p>
 (Note that I've swapped from a postfix \( α\ \mathtt{list} \) syntax to a prefix \( \mathtt{list}\ α \) that I'm more used to.
 Also the \( \underline{\mathtt{list}} \) was originally rendered \( \underline{\mathit{list}} \) but I think that was a mistake.)
 </p>

+But this might help illustrate the second problem, which I think is saying: type annotations are complicated, users won't want to deal with them.

 I do notice two limitations myself.
 One is that you're not allowed to pass in a variadic function and apply it with two different argument counts: `((λ (f) (* (f 1) (f 2 3))) -)` is forbidden, even if `(- 1)` and `(- 2 3)` are both okay.
 Combining this system with higher-rank types might avoid this limitation, but I don't know if they're compatible.
 The authors list two other ways to potentially avoid it, but both would need more research.
 I don't know how big a deal this would be, but it feels minor.
 It's similar to (perhaps the same as) the restriction that lambda bindings are monomorphic, and I don't know if I've ever had a problem with that in practice.